Frequently Asked Questions

 Q: How do I know which sorority is right for me?

 A: Although recruitment as a whole is designed to allow potential new members ("PNMs") the chance to evaluate each sorority in a neutral setting, we understand that the choices you will make in recruitment may be very difficult ones.
-For this reason, at the mandatory Recruitment Orientation (date TBA), PNMs will be divided into groups which will have two Recruitment Counselors ("RCs") each.
+For this reason, at the mandatory Recruitment Orientation (Friday, August 22nd), PNMs will be divided into groups which will have two Recruitment Counselors ("RCs") each.
 These women have been specifically chosen and trained to handle your emotional, mental, and various recruitment needs throughout this process.

 Q: I am no longer going through recruitment, how do I get my money back?